microsoft/vscode-docs/docs/copilot/copilot-chat.md

 ---
 # Using Copilot Chat in VS Code

-The [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension gives you a chat interface that lets you interact with [GitHub Copilot](https://github.com/features/copilot) and receive answers to coding-related questions directly within VS Code, without requiring you to navigate documentation or search online forums.

-Copilot Chat might use syntax highlighting, indentation, and other formatting features to add clarity to the generated response.
-Depending upon the type of question from the user, the result can contain links to context that Copilot used for generating a response, such as source code files or documentation, or buttons for accessing VS Code functionality.
+With the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension in Visual Studio Code, you can have AI-powered chat conversations to generate code, increase your code understanding, and even configure your editor.
+Instead of searching for answers in documentation or online forums, you can ask Copilot Chat directly in VS Code, and get code suggestions while you're in the flow of coding.

 Copilot Chat integrates in your developer flow and gives you assistance where you need it:

-* Start an **Inline Chat** conversation directly from the editor or the terminal for help while you're coding
+* [**Inline Chat**](#inline-chat): start a chat conversation directly from the editor and get inline suggestions while you're coding
-* Use the **Chat view** to have an AI assistant on the side to help you at any time
+* [**Chat view**](#chat-view): have an AI assistant on the side to help with your questions and to provide code suggestions
-* Launch **Quick Chat** to ask a quick question and get back into what you're doing
+* [**Quick Chat**](#quick-chat): ask a quick question and get back into what you're doing

+## Copilot Chat use cases

-You can use Copilot Chat in various scenarios, such as:
+You can use Copilot Chat in various developer scenarios, such as:

+* Answering questions about coding and technology topics (_"What is a linked list?"_, _"top 10 popular web frameworks"_)
-* Answering coding questions on how to best solve a problem
+* Answering coding questions on how to best solve a problem (_"How to add auth to my project?"_)
-* Explaining someone else's code and suggest improvements
+* Explaining someone else's code and suggesting improvements (_"@workspace /explain"_, _"What does this code do?"_)
-* Proposing code fixes
+* Proposing code fixes (_"@workspace /fix"_, _"This method gives a FileNotFoundException"_)
-* Generating unit test cases
+* Generating unit test cases (_"@workspace /tests"_)
-* Generating code documentation
+* Generating code documentation (_"/doc"_)

-## Getting started
+## Prerequisites

-> **Note**: After reviewing this topic, you can get started with the introductory [Copilot Chat tutorial](/docs/copilot/getting-started-chat.md).

 * To use GitHub Copilot, you must have an active subscription for GitHub Copilot in your personal account, or you need to be assigned a seat by your organization.